IUVENTA, INTERNATIONAL WATERS OFF THE COASTS OF LIBYA, MEDITERRANEAN SEA, April and May 2017.

 After being gradually put out of action, the ships belonging to several NGOs are still stuck in port, while September has been recorded as the deadliest month in the Mediterranean so far this year.
 Current policies are now systematically intimidating individuals by criminal prosecution, together with an ad hoc media campaign, to also scare off all who dare to show solidarity with people fleeing and intervene directly in conflicts or putting their political responsibility into action.

-These photographs portray some little moments within the story of those who resist, who flee from inhumane contexts, the death at our borders’ doorstep and the hope of those that fight for their lives and a better society, open, supportive, inclusive.
-The legendary Iuventa represents all this, and it lives in those that don’t give up.
+These photographs portray some little moments within the story of those who flee and resist, the death at our borders’ doorstep, the values that borders are killing in the name of their preservation, and the hope of those that fight.